ZHP mission is to educate young people, that is to support them in their full development and character formation by posing challenges.

 The characteristic form of activity for senior scouts and guides is quest.
 The teams begin their quest to discover new authorities and their own perspective on the world.
 They learn responsibility by carrying out projects.
 The adults are present but their role is that of advisers and supporters.

-It is my sincere wish to serve God and Poland with the whole of my life, to give my willing help to other people, and to obey the Guide and Scout Law.
+It is my sincere wish to serve God and Poland with my whole life, to help others willingly, and to obey the Guide and Scout Law.

-I promise to be a good Brownie/Cub Scout and always obey the Brownie/Cub Scout Law.
+I promise to be a good Brownie/Cub Scout and to always obey the Brownie/Cub Scout Law.

-As a non-government organization, ZHP consists of 17 regions – one in each local government and one separate in the capital city of Warsaw.
+As a non-government organisation, ZHP consists of 17 regions – one in each province of Poland and an additional one in the capital city of Warsaw.

-If you would like to find out more about ZHP, the report in English is available now: “The Polish Scouting and Guiding Association (ZHP) 2016/2017”.
+If you would like to find out more about ZHP, the report in English is available now: “The Polish Scouting and Guiding Association (ZHP)”.